AngaPaduga/CrosswordSolver/README.md

 The program window with the crossword puzzle should already be running, and no other windows should be covering it.
-The program will start working and in the command window will issue a contextual request
+The program will start working and in the command window will issue a contextual request: to input the number of letters for the current crossword puzzle.
-- type the number of letters for the current crossword puzzle, then press Enter (see Picture3).
+You should type the number of letters for the current crossword puzzle, then press Enter (see Picture3).

 ![Picture3](./Pictures/Picture3.png)